-The following framework is often referred to as the Westminster Model of government.
+The framework is often referred to as the Westminster Model of government.
 This phrase is useful for many purposes but please note that it has no precise or widely agreed definition.

 Note, too, that the model has come under intense, and maybe increasing, criticism.
 Many argue that senior officials should face greater public and Parliamentary scrutiny.
 Others point out that ministers are reluctant to acknowledge the extent to which they have delegated authority to Arms Length Bodies - possible fearing pressure to introduce new forms of scrutiny and oversight over which ministers would have less control.
 It is interesting, too, that recent developments have strengthened the position of senior officials who wish to challenge the feasibility of Ministers' policy decisions - that is the government's ability to carry out the proposed policy effectively and credibly.
 These developments are summarised here, in a separate section of this website.

 The UK Constitution

 The UK's (partly unwritten) constitution attributes power to Parliament, to the Executive, and to the Courts.
 The relative power of each body varies with the subject matter.
 For more detail see note 1 below.